 Other types of online abuse include sexual harassment, verbal abuse, sexting, and grooming.
 Staff who become aware of such online behaviour will report their concerns or any disclosures to the DSL/Deputy DSL.
+For online sexual abuse, the member of staff must also report it to the police by phone (see page 9, How to respond to a child's disclosure of sexual abuse).
 Related policies include Anti-bullying, Mobile Phones and Online safety.